 Creating a WBIS syllabus for the first time, or revamping an old one?
 This page is full of information about creating a syllabus appropriate for first-year students.
 For further information, contact Dr. Samantha Looker, Director of First-Year Writing in the Department of English.

-The resources provided below are designed to aid WBIS instructors in crafting their courses, assignments, assessments and syllabi.
+The resources below are intended to aid WBIS instructors in crafting their courses, assignments, assessments, and syllabi.

 In addition to their focus on the "Oral and Written Communication" category of the UW Oshkosh Essential Learning Outcomes (ELO), Quest Writing (WBIS) courses include learning outcomes, assignments and assessment for the Information Literacy ELO category.

 Speaking and writing instructors may find the American Association of Colleges and Universities "Written Communication," "Oral Communication" and "Information Literacy" rubric useful in their course development and on-going dialogues.